 Adjustable backrest angle and seat angle will help you to ensure that your own ideal posture is supported and any build-up of tension is reduced.
 In addition, having a backrest that will encourage an upright, open chested posture by supporting between your shoulder blades rather than pushing you forward into a slouch (like most broader backed chairs) is highly recommended.

-or contact us for a free consultation if you are currently struggling with back pain at email@example.com or 0203 475 4510
+- Contact us for a FREE CONSULTATION if you are currently struggling with back pain at firstname.lastname@example.org or 0203 475 4510